ShivrajRath/GoogleImagesDownloader/README.md

 3. Select the images you want to download
 4. Click on download selected button
 5. If you scroll to see more images, close the extension popup and open again

+#### To Do
+1. Sorting based on resolution
+2. Upload to dropbox/google drive

 #### Change log